-If the client is 16 years old or older and capable, they can make their own decisions and there is no role for a substitute decision maker.
+If the client is capable of making their own decisions, there is no role for a substitute decision maker.
 It's also important to note that if the client is capable, they can legally make their own decisions and they don't need to tell their substitute decision maker.

-If the client is not able to make their own decisions, then the substitute decision maker will make decisions in the client's best interest.
+If the client is not capable of making their own decisions, then the substitute decision maker will make decisions in the client's best interest.